johnjarmitage/caesarPy/README.md

 ```
 git pull upstream master
 ```
 This will pull the upstream version into your computer.
-You can then push this to the forked copy of the reository in your github account:
+You can then push this to the forked copy of the repository in your github account:
 ```
 git push origin master
 ```